What is Stimming?

 As they are growing and learning, children find ways to self-sooth from stress and learn ways to focus their minds.
 For example while sitting in a school chair, a child might bounce his or her legs back and forth or might have a difficult time sitting still, which is very common.
 Likewise, many adults often stim in a similar way with hair twirling, bouncing legs, clicking pens and so on.

 The bottom line is that using fidgets have definitely become more main-stream in the last few years.
-Studies have shown that physical movement, or stimming, can assist people with cognitive activities; therefore, studies have proven fidgets to be useful learning tools.
+Studies have shown that physical movement, or stimming, can assist (all) people with cognitive activities; therefore, studies have proven fidgets to be useful learning tools.